Of course, you should start blogging this year (2026) and beyond.

 If you want to discover, analyze, and optimize your website traffic, you need these two tools – no two ways.

-Google Analytics will tell you what’s happening on your site – both users’ interaction, location, gender,
+Google Analytics will tell you what’s happening on your site – both users’ interaction, location, and gender:

-Google Search Console will show you your website search performance queries along with their corresponding pages.
+Google Search Console will show you your website’s search performance queries along with their corresponding pages.

 So you can fine-tune, optimize, and update existing website pages with more relevant keywords.

-The search console will also tell you the health status of your website’s SEO and security issues.
+The search console will also show the health status of your website’s SEO and security.
 So you can diagnose, react to, analyze, and fix on-page SEO errors that negatively impact your website growth.

 If you have a Gmail account, you can connect your website to Google Analytics 4 and Google Search Console by visiting their homepage.

-Here is a tutorial on how to install Google Analytics 4 code on your website.
-If you prefer visual step-by-step instruction, this video will show how to do it.
+Here is a tutorial on installing the Google Analytics 4 code on your website.
+If you prefer visual, step-by-step instructions, this video shows how to do it.

 You’ll need to connect and verify all your website homepage URL variations.

-For example, if you verify https://your website.com, you need to verify https://www.yourwebsite.com too.
+For example, if you verify https://yourwebsite.com, you also need to verify https://www.yourwebsite.com.

 But you must set the canonical URL in your search console account.
 The canonical URL is the preferred URL version of your website pages.